AMonLer/Swiss-Co.-Valuation/README.md

 # Business-Valuation
-Valuing a company is a critical task in investment and financial analysis.
 The DCF method is a powerful approach for estimating the value of a company by forecasting its future cash flows and discounting them to their present value.
 This tool simplifies the DCF analysis process, making it easier for analysts and investors to perform valuations.